UKHSA-Internal/coronavirus-dashboard-api-javascript-sdk/README.md

 ## Software Development Kit (SDK) for JavaScript

-This is a Python SDK for the COVID-19 API, as published by Public Health England on [Coronavirus (COVID-19) in the UK](http://coronavirus.data.gov.uk/).
+This is a JavaScript SDK for the COVID-19 API, as published by Public Health England on [Coronavirus (COVID-19) in the UK](http://coronavirus.data.gov.uk/).

 The API supplies the latest data for the COVID-19 outbreak in the United Kingdom.